 Once you have found a property you would like to purchase will be asked by the real estate agent to sign the contract for sale and pay an initial deposit of 0.25% of the contract price.
 This will remove the property from the market and stop the vendor from selling to another party.

 When a purchaser enters into a contract for sale they have something called a cooling-off period which is normally the length of five (5) business days.
 The cooling-off period is in place so that if for any reason the purchaser does not want to go through with the purchase they can rescind (pull out or cancel) the contract.
 It is important to note that if you choose to pull out you will forfeit the 0.25% deposit paid when signing a contract to the vendor.
 However, there is no cooling off period if you have instructed your solicitor/licensed conveyancer to sign a section 66w certificate which waives your cooling off right.
-A cooling off period does also not apply in an action.
+A cooling off period does also not apply in an auction.
 It is important to have your loan formally approved and inspections carried out before attending an auction or before waiving your cooling off rights.

 Before the cooling-off period comes to an end, pest & building inspections should be organised to ensure the property is structurally sound and free of pests’ infestation.
 If buying strata property, you should order strata inspection.

 The survey report will identify the property, show the position of the buildings and also fences in relation to the correct boundaries and show any encroachments onto the land or on the neighbouring property.
 If the seller does not have a recent survey attached to the contracts, your solicitor or conveyancer may obtain a survey report.

 It can take four to eight weeks between exchange and settlement.
 During this time enquiries and searches are made and documents prepared by your solicitor or conveyancer.